shadergz/sampdroid/README.md

 ## Todo
 - [ ] Load our 3 (three) texture databases at startup
-- [ ] Produce two database directories (we need to some tools)
+- [ ] Produce two database directories (we need to take advantage of all game texture database system, given a facilities to the user to load or replace game objects and textures)
-- [ ] To hook InitialiseRenderWare() (`On ARMv7a game version`) and to load our texture databases (for samp and mta) into the engine RenderWare memory space (The renderware will try to load all database from a relative path inside of .../files/texdb/`DATABASE_NAME`)
+- [ ] To hook InitializeRenderWare() (`On ARMv7a game version`) and to load our texture databases (for samp and mta) into the engine RenderWare memory space (The renderware will try to load all database from a relative path inside of .../files/texdb/`DATABASE_NAME`)

 ## Done